Vuizur/add-stress-to-epub/README.md

 * Someone who implemented a similar program (without grammar analysis AFAIK), but never published it: https://www.reddit.com/r/russian/comments/8akdm4/reading_and_the_problem_of_stress/

-* Russiangram, closed source, also performs a grammatical analysis: https://russiangram.com/
+* Russiangram, closed source, also performs a grammatical analysis, I don't know if it also uses Wiktionary or another data source: https://russiangram.com/.
+I did not benchmark mine against it, but in some cases mine seems to give better results, for example when копье is in prepositional case or also for the word дверном.

 * https://morpher.ru/accentizer/, closed source and connected to a paid program, which is very similar to Russiangram and maybe was the inspiration for it